 The HACB defines prior income, or prequalifying income, as the family member's last certified income prior to qualifying for the EID.

-The family member's prior, or prequalifying, income remains constant throughout the period that he or she is receiving the EID.
+The family member's prior, or prequalifying, income remains constant (as a baseline) throughout the period that he or she is participating in the EID.